 Unless advised otherwise it is the Client's hiring manager who completes a Baseline Personnel Security Standard (BPSS) check.
-The Client's hiring manager for the contract is the Client.
-All Staff, working on the Client's premises or with its technology, have to be BPSS approved before it begins working for or with the Client.
-This form has been produced to assist the Client's hiring managers undertaking checks and to ensure these checks meet the standards set out in the Security Policy Framework (SPF) May 2018 and the HMG Baseline Personnel Security Standard v6.0 - May 2018 (and any subsequent amended versions).
+The Client's hiring manager for the contract is usually the Project Manager.
+All Staff working on the Client's premises or with its technology, have to be BPSS approved before it begins working for or with the Client.
+This form has been produced to assist the Client's hiring managers undertaking checks and to ensure these checks meet the standards set out in the Security Policy Framework (SPF) May 2018 and the HMG Baseline Personnel Security Standard v6.0 - May 2018 and any subsequent amended versions.